Simple events demonstrating God’s presence

 As my best personal example of the power of ‘group prayer’, our fellowship included two members over the same period of time: one younger and one older, from different families.
 Both of them were suffering with ‘terminal illnesses’.
 Everyone in our church knew of them and cared about them deeply at the time of their respective illnesses.
 Of course we always pray for all our sick ‘brothers and sisters in Christ’, but these two had both struck a ‘special chord’ with everyone because of their serious circumstances and their closeness to us all.

 We prayed for them powerfully as individuals, during our church services, and in various ministry groups to which we belonged.
 That is whenever we came together for one reason or another.
 Neither of them should have survived their illnesses.
 They both had secondary cancer (metastasis) for example.
-Neither had the right to accept that they would recover, but they did.
+Neither had the right to accept that they would recover, BUT they did.
 Their recoveries certainly amazed their doctors.
 To our church, these events have been just as faith building as a manifestation of a ‘gift of the Holy Spirit‘ would be to a so called Charismatic congregation.

 3.2 Spiritual healing through anointing etc